- What is a Domestic Violence Restraining Order?

 The Self Help Center offers a Zoom workshop to help people without an attorney with the process to apply for a Domestic Violence Restraining Order.
 If you need an interpreter, you may use a family member or friend.

-The workshop is held on Mondays and Wednesdays, excluding court holidays, with check in at 8:45 a.m.
+The workshop is held on Mondays, Wednesdays and Fridays, excluding court holidays, with check in at 8:45 a.m.
 The workshop is informational and does not go into details about completing the forms.
 Click HERE to join the workshop at the scheduled time. - external link

 The workshops are all offered in English.
 We also offer the following videos with the same workshop material in Spanish or American Sign Language: